markmnl/fmsg/SPECIFICATION.md

 Various alternatives for listing a domain's fmsg hosts were considered before arriving at the above method.
 Such alternatives that were considered are listed here for academic purposes only.

 * Using `MX` records which was orginally meant for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
 Unfortunatly use of `WKS` is deprecated and `MX` is assumed for SMTP as of writing.
 * Only using `TXT` record on recipient's domain instead of the `_fmsg` subdomain.
-All TXT records are retrieved on DNS query of a domain which could well contain other `TXT` records which would be superflouous.
+All TXT records are retrieved on DNS query of a domain which could well contain other `TXT` records that would be superflouous.

 ## Security Considerations